zachary-tarantinowoolson-sp/nerm_go_cli/README.md

 #### ToDo
-- [ ] Advanced Searching
-    - [x] See all saved Searches (list)
-    - [x] Run saved search (run)
-    - [x] Store Search via GET
-    - [x] Create Search via file (-f)
-    - [ ] Create Search via prompts (-c)
-        - Utility for getting all stored attributes
-        - Utility for getting Profile Types
-        - Creating a search both saves it to the app and stores the id / name to yaml
-        - use {{ }} syntax with csv header val as a way to use variables?
 - [ ] Updating profiles
     - [ ] using JSON from a File
     - [ ] using prompts or flags for what attributes / values to set